ppy/osu-wiki/wiki/Tournaments/RDOC/RDOC_2018/en.md

 ### General rules

 1. Only users in the Kingdom of Denmark can enter.
 This is determined by the profile-flag on a player's userpage (Eg. a player with either of these flags is eligible to participate: ![][flag_DK], ![][flag_FO], ![][flag_GL])
-2. This tournament uses double-elimination bracket and single-player format.
+2. This tournament uses a double-elimination bracket and single-player format.
 There are no teams here.
 3. The score system used will be **Score V2**.
 4. To participate you **must** join the Discord for the duration of the tournament.
 5. Match schedule is decided by the organisers.
 Players may ask for a reschedule if the current schedule does not work for them.
 Every stage except Groupstage will last one weekend.
 Groupstage will be played over two weekends instead due to the relatively small staff-size.